SimoneAstarita/queer_NLP_bib/README.md

 ## Data Collection
 Amanda Hicks, Michael Rutherford, Christiane Fellbaum, and Jiang Bian.
 2016. <a href="https://aclanthology.org/2016.gwc-1.19"><u>An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey.</u></a> In _Proceedings of the 8th Global WordNet Conference (GWC)_, pages 123–130, Bucharest, Romania.
 Global Wordnet Association.

 Jesse Dodge, Maarten Sap, Ana Marasović, William Agnew, Gabriel Ilharco, Dirk Groeneveld, Margaret Mitchell, and Matt Gardner.
-2021. <a href="https://aclanthology.org/2021.emnlp-main.98/"><u>Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1286–1305, Online and Punta Cana, Dominican Republic.
+2021. <a href="https://aclanthology.org/2021.emnlp-main.98/"><u>Documenting Large Webtext Corpora: A Case Study on the Colossal Clean Crawled Corpus.</u></a> In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing_, pages 1286–1305, Punta Cana, Dominican Republic (Hybrid).
 Association for Computational Linguistics.

 Kristina Pahor de Maiti Tekavčič, Nikola Ljubešić and Darja Fišer.
 2024. <a href="https://zenodo.org/records/13936416"><u>Expanding the Frenk Corpus of Socially Unacceptable Discourse to French.</u></a> In _Proceedings of the 14th Conference on Language Technologies and Digital Humanities (JT-DH-2024)_, pages 363-383, Ljubljana, Slovenia.
 Institute of Contemporary History.